geoffblay/music-api/README.md

 ## Documentation Files
 Listed below are documents we have gathered that provide further insight into the development of this API.

-For a comprehensive overview of each of the endpoints designed, check out our [Technical Specification](Documentation/Technical_Specification.pdf).
+For a comprehensive overview of each of the endpoints designed, check out our [Technical Specification](Documentation/TechSpec.md).

 To keep track of our table relationships, we created an Entity-Relationship Diagram to provide a visual representation of our database tables.
 Using crow's foot notation, we ensured that each entity relationship is accounted for.
-Check out our [ER Diagram](Documentation/Dog_Trainer_ER_Diagram.pdf).
+Check out our [ER Diagram](Documentation/Music API ER Diagram.pdf).

 We've identified the issues that can arise from the complex interactions of transactions in our database when there's no concurrency control.
 In response, we've designed a solution to ensure the isolation of our transactions.
-Check out [Isolation Levels](Documentation/Isolation_Levels.pdf) to learn more.
+Check out [Concurrency Issues](Documentation/Concurreny Issues.pdf) to learn more.

-To view the indexes we created to make our SQL execution time faster, check out [Indexes](Documentation/i.pdf).
+To view the indexes we created to make our SQL execution time faster, check out [Indexes](Documentation/Indexing Improvements.pdf).

 ## Development Environment Setup